kiddsoftware/simple-docker-host/README.md

     cat ~/.ssh/id_rsa.pub | vagrant ssh -c "sudo gitreceive upload-key `whoami`"

-To deploy a project to the server, make sure it has a `Dockerfile` and a `myproject.conf` file telling Upstart how to run it (see below).
+To deploy a project to the server, make sure it has a `Dockerfile` and an `upstart.conf` file telling Upstart how to run it (see below).
 Then run:

     git remote add docker-dev git@docker-dev.local:myproject.git
     git push docker-dev master